Freight FAQs

 How should my shipment be prepared?

-Items should be palletized, secured, and clearly labeled for safe transport.
+Freight should be palletized, secured, and properly labeled to ensure safe transportation and handling.

 Who handles packaging?